Sankai Juku: Tours and debuts

-In 1980, Sankai Juku performed for the first time in Europe, playing at the Nancy International Festival in France and that same year at the Avignon Festival.
+In 1980, Sankai Juku performed for the first time in Europe, playing at the Nancy International Festival in France and that same year at Festival d'Avignon.
 The company remained in Europe for four years, appearing at the Edinburgh Festival, the Madrid International Festival and the International Cervantino Festival.
 In 1984 the group made North American debuts at the Toronto International Festival and the Los Angeles Olympic Arts Festival.
 They subsequently toured extensively in North America and Canada.

 Since 1990 Sankai Juku has performed in Singapore, Hong Kong, Taiwan, Korea, Indonesia, and Malaysia.
-They made a Russian and East European tour in 1998.
+They made a Russia and East European tour in 1998.

-Tragic episode
+1985 Accident

 A signature motif in a work titled "Sholiba" involves a performer suspended upside down.
 This feat is performed outside, with the dancers suspended from the front of buildings.
 On September 10, 1985, in Seattle, Washington, one of the original members of the troupe, Yoshiyuki Takada, participating in a demonstration, died in a hospital shortly after his supporting rope gave way.
 Sponsors said that the rigging had been successfully tested with sandbags just before the performance and that this act had been performed "hundreds of times."
 Only one rope was tested with a 50lb of sand.
-The troupe continued the upside down hangings, notably outside the National Theatre in Washington, D.C. on May 12, 1986, and in their performances of "Kinkan Shonen" at the Kennedy Center for the Performing Arts in February 2008.
+The troupe continued the upside down hangings, notably outside the National Theatre in Washington, D.C., on May 12, 1986, and in their performances of "Kinkan Shonen" at the Kennedy Center for the Performing Arts in February 2008.